apache/jackrabbit-oak/oak-doc/src/site/markdown/command_line.md

 #### System properties supported by the oak-run

-When performing operations on the SegmentNodeStore (eg. backup, checkpoint, compact), it's possible to tweak various system properties to get the optimal performance.
+When performing operations on the SegmentNodeStore (eg. backup, checkpoints, compact), it's possible to tweak various system properties to get the optimal performance.
 These are:

 * `cache` - cache size for the SegmentNodeStore (default: `256`),